The IEEE 1588 uses two types of time field formats:

 42'h18D_3018_D302 (1,705,908,949,762 × 2-40 ns).
 This

-increment value is configured by the MRMAC at
+increment value is configured by the DCMAC Subsystem at

 start-up.
-If KR4-FEC is in use, a different initial value is configured:
+If KP4-FEC is in use, a different initial value is configured:

 system_timer through the various timestamping

-interfaces (that is, TX and RX packet timestamps).
-This is equivalent to a timer which
+interfaces (that is, TX and RX packet timestamps equivalent to a timer which counts in units

-these 55 bits directly into Bits[62:8] of a Correction Field format timestamp.
-The bottom
+directly into Bits[39:8] of a correction field format timestamp.
+The upper bits of the

 eight correction field bits should be set to